A couple of days ago on Twitter, I got a tweet from one of my readers:

-- 1 lb beef top sirloin steak, boneless ribeye steak, or minute steak (see kosher meat note below)
+- 1 pound beef top sirloin steak, boneless ribeye steak, or minute steak (see kosher meat note below)

-- 1 lb broccoli florets (about 2 lbs whole head broccoli, cut from the stalks into medium sized florets)
+- 1 pound broccoli florets (about 2 lbs whole head broccoli, cut from the stalks into medium sized florets)

 - 1/4 cup low sodium soy sauce or tamari sauce, divided

-- 1 tbsp dry sherry (or substitute 1 tbsp orange juice)
+- 1 tablespoon dry sherry (or substitute 1 tbsp orange juice)

 - Pinch cayenne